earthobservations/wetterdienst/docs/pages/data_coverage.rst

 stored in the historical version.
 The daily version offers gliding sums of the last 24 hours while the hourly version offers hourly sums of precipitation.
 The precipitation amount is given in 1/10 mm.

+Data from https://opendata.dwd.de/weather/radar/sites/ is also available but is not further explained as of its complexity.